kydubois/Games1/README.md

 # GitHub1
-Tic Tac Toe game
+Tic Tac Toe game & Connect Four game

 creating Tic Tac Toe game using HTML, CSS, and JavaScript

-Download TicTacToe.html, TicTacToe.css, and TicTacToe.js.
+Download TicTacToe.html, TicTacToe.css, and TicTacToe.js. or Connect4.html, Connect4.css. and Connect4.js.
 Save them in one folder and run the HTML on your browser to play Tic Tac Toe